Benefit from the BEST Solar Deals in 2025 and SAVE hundreds per year on your bills!

 • 0% VAT: Until 2027, you can benefit from a VAT reduction and save up to £2,850 by installing a 4kW solar panel system with a battery.

 • Smart Export Guarantee (SEG): While it’s not exactly a funding option, this initiative allows you to make money by selling surplus energy generated by your solar panels back to the grid for an income.
-How much you can earn will vary depending on the supplier you export your electricity to.
+How much you can earn will vary depending on the energy supplier you export your electricity to.
 An average household may save up to £75 a year with the SEG.

 So, are solar panels worth it in the UK?
 Yes.
 With the help of various grants, you can get the most out of your budget.